BahureVishal01/shopping_portal_app/README.md

 - Ensure you have Node.js and MongoDB installed on your system.
 - Clone the repository.
 - Install dependencies using `npm install`.
-- Start the server using `npm start`.
+- Start the server using `npm run dev`.